Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/seminars.md

 <hr>
 <br>

-### Meeting with alumni of the MIPT Department of Intelligent Systems, 2013 [In Russian]
+### Meeting with alumni of the MIPT Department of Intelligent Systems, 2013

 **Date:** 17.02.2022